ilkkamtk/fullstack/week10/MongoEngine.md

         fields = ("id", "username", "email", "cats")
 ```

 - The `fields.Nested` allows for the inclusion of related documents in the serialized output.
 This means when you serialize a User, it will also include a list of Cats owned by that User.
-Import cannot be in the top of the file to avoid circular import issues.

 ## Assignment continued